jiansunpurdue/HLTAnalyzer_HLTInfo/README.md

 Here I try to fix the mismatch with adding branch by the triger list we provided not the trigger list in the event.
 Then in each event, I looped over all triggers in our trigger list and find the index, find the trigger decision, prescaler and trigger objects.
+The trigger list I used is in file hltanalysis_cff.py  You can just add the triggers you are interested

 fix the mismatch if the evet trigger lists in one file are not the same